Show your skoolie and sell some handmade goods!

 One thing I learned from going to other tiny house festivals as an exhibitor or attendee was that most event organizers didn't realize the amount of work it takes to show your tiny home on wheels all day.
 Not the case with The Bus Fair.
 Here's a few key things to note that I'll be doing for you as a skoolie exhibitor:

 On Saturday, the main event day, we only expect you to show your Skoolie from 11AM - 6PM.
-After 6PM the "skoolie show" shuts down and you get to come enjoy three hours of music, beer drinking, food trucks and walking through all vendor booths.
+After 6PM the "skoolie show" shuts down and you get to come enjoy three hours of music, adult beverage consumption, food trucks and walking through all vendor booths.

 - I will have volunteers whose only purpose at the festival is to come check in on you to see if you need a break during the skoolie show so that you can catch your breath, grab some food and take advantage of the toilets that aren't in your home.
 Volunteers will sit/stand in your skoolie while you are gone and do their best to answer questions of people taking tours but mostly just to make sure someone doesn't attempt to test your composting toilet. (true story...)
 They will also go grab food for you if you give them the funds to buy the food for you.

-- Free coffee and baked goods at the event Saturday morning from Lion Mountain Bakery.
+- Free coffee and baked goods at the event Saturday morning courtesy of Lion Mountain Bakery.

-- We may have an early morning yoga class on the banks of the river that you're welcome to attend as well for an additional $15 which goes to the instructor.
+- We may have (pending instructor) an early Friday morning yoga class on the banks of the river that you're welcome to attend for an additional $15 which is paid to the instructor.

 The second core item of the festival is the option to sell your own goods in addition to showing your school bus conversion.
 A way to cover your gas money and hopefully add a little more to your travel funds.
 While not all of you invited will have goods to sell, those of you that do are encouraged to do so.
 Many of us are artists in one way or the other so take the opportunity of the crowd that will be in line outside your skoolie waiting to take the tour.
 Show them you not only can convert a school bus into a tiny home but you also craft magical things.